JoryHogeveen/view-admin-as/readme.txt

 * WordPress 4.1 or greater (Though I always recommend to update to the latest version!)

+= Install as a must-use plugin =
+Move the `view-admin-as.php` file into the root of your mu-plugins directory, not in the `view-admin-as` subdirectory.
+This is a limitation of WordPress and probably won't change soon.

+**Example:**
+All files dir: `/wp-content/mu-plugins/view-admin-as/...`
+Main file dir: `/wp-content/mu-plugins/view-admin-as.php`

 == Frequently Asked Questions ==

 = 1.
 How do I switch to a user, role or visitor? =